thebaldgeek/thebaldgeek.github.io/README.md

 ###  READ THIS!

-My moto is 'fail fast, fail often'.
+My motto is 'fail fast, fail often'.
 I am NOT a programer.
 Do NOT use any of the code shown here.
-These pages and the code on them are for entertainmet use only.
+These pages and the code on them are for entertainment use only.

 ### Support or Contact